Skip to content

 asyncio.run(main())

-This will deploy your workflow as a service and register it with the existing control plane and message queue.
+Assuming the previous Python snippet is still running, this will run your workflow as a service and register it with the existing control plane and message queue.

 Interacting with your Deployment#